 Faculty and Research Areas

-Biomedical Imaging Instrumentation (MRI, CT, Digital Tomosynthesis, Ultrasound, and Optical)
+Biomedical Imaging Methods and Instrumentation (MRI, CT, Digital Tomosynthesis, Ultrasound, and Optical)

 Nanoscale Properties of Biomolecules, Molecular Motors, DNA, Viruses and Cells